ckt114/kubeswitch/README.md

 argocd  default  jenkins  kube-node-lease  kube-public  kube-system
 ```

+## Configuration
+Kubeswitch default config file is `$HOME/.kubeswitch.yaml`.
+Use `-c` or `--config` flags or `KUBESWITCH_CONFIG` environment variable to
+override default config file.
+The following keys are used by Kubeswitch.
+- `kubeConfig`  - Kubernetes config file to merge into Kubeswitch session file `KUBESWITCH_KUBECONFIG`
+- `configDirs`  - Array list of directories to search for Kubernetes config files to merge into Kubeswitch session file
+- `configGlobs` - Array list of globs to search for Kubernetes config files to merge into Kubeswitch session file
+- `promptSize`  - Number of items to show for selection prompt`KUBESWITCH_PROMPTSIZE`
+- `noPrompt`    - Don't use selection prompt; print each item per line`KUBESWITCH_NOPROMPT`
+- `purge`
+  -  `days`     - Number of days to retain Kubeswitch session files`KUBESWITCH_PURGE_DAYS`

 # Shell Prompt
-Using shell prompt integration will greatly help knowing which Kubernetes context and namespace you're currently interacting with.
+Using shell prompt integration will greatly help knowing which Kubernetes
+context and namespace you're currently interacting with.
 ## Bash and ZSH
 - [kube-ps1](https://github.com/jonmosco/kube-ps1)